The Strangest Proton?: Introduction

-This state of affairs has been a source of controversy in recent accurate determinations of PDFs.
-The NNPDF3.1 global analysis~\cite{Ball:2017nwa} found that, whereas the ATLAS $W$, $Z$ dataset does favour a larger total strangeness, its $\chi^2$ remains poor, and it has a moderate impact in the global fit.
-Conversely, the recent CT18 global analysis~\cite{Hou:2019efy} presented fits with and without the ATLAS measurement of~\cite{Aaboud:2016btc}, with the resulting PDFs being significantly different.
-Dedicated studies of the strange quark and anti-quark PDFs have been presented~\cite{Lai:2007dq, Kusina:2012vh,Alekhin:2014sya,Alekhin:2017olj,Cooper-Sarkar:2018ufj}, however these often focus on a restricted set of processes or datasets, or are based on theoretical and methodological assumptions that can potentially bias the results.
+This state of affairs has motivated studies of the proton strangeness within the CT, MMHT, and NNPDF global fits, with overall consistent findings.
+The NNPDF3.1 analysis~\cite{Ball:2017nwa} found that, whereas the ATLAS $W$, $Z$ dataset~\cite{Aaboud:2016btc} does indeed favour a larger total strangeness, its $\chi^2$ remains non-optimal when fitted together with the neutrino dimuon data.
+The recent CT18 global analysis~\cite{Hou:2019efy} also presented fits with and without the ATLAS measurement of~\cite{Aaboud:2016btc}, with the resulting PDFs differing by more than one-sigma both for the gluon and for the total strangeness.
+An update of the global PDF analysis from the MMHT collaboration~\cite{Thorne:2019mpt}, which for the first time accounted for the NNLO massive corrections to the neutrino dimuon cross-sections within a PDF fit, also revealed an enhanced strangeness driven by the ATLAS $W$, $Z$ dataset.
+The resulting PDFs were however consistent within uncertainties with the corresponding fit once this dataset was excluded.
+Additional dedicated studies of the strange quark and anti-quark PDFs have been presented~\cite{Lai:2007dq,Kusina:2012vh,Alekhin:2014sya, Alekhin:2017olj,Cooper-Sarkar:2018ufj}, however these focused on a restricted set of processes or datasets, or were based on theoretical and methodological assumptions that can potentially bias the results.